IndicMT Eval: A Dataset to Meta-Evaluate Machine Translation metrics for Indian Languages: Related Work

 \section{Related Work}

-\paragraph{Meta-evaluation studies} Evaluation metrics have been under intense scrutiny in order to establish their reliability. \citet{DBLP:conf/acl/MathurBC20_tangled} discuss that studying evaluation metrics needs to be a meticulous task by showing many potential issues and oversights that could lead to wrong conclusions.
+\paragraph{Meta-evaluation studies:} Evaluation metrics have been under intense scrutiny in order to establish their reliability. \citet{DBLP:conf/acl/MathurBC20_tangled} discuss that studying evaluation metrics needs to be a meticulous task by showing many potential issues and oversights that could lead to wrong conclusions.
 Other works focus on extending the resources for meta-evaluations \cite{sai-etal-2021-perturbation, DBLP:journals/corr/abs-2210-13746_perturb} and different genres \cite{DBLP:conf/lrec/WeesBM18_genres}.
 While most of these works focus on English, there are works that evaluate the efficacy of metrics on other languages such as German, Chinese, Spanish, etc. \cite{rivera-trigueros-olvera-lobo-2021-building,freitag2021experts}.
-On the other hand, we focus on Indian languages, which have barely received any attention.
-WMT over the years has used different techniques to collect human scores on the translations.
+On the other hand, we focus on Indian languages, which have not received much attention.

-\paragraph{Collecting human annotations} The aforementioned meta-evaluation studies heavily rely on human annotated translations of various systems.
+\paragraph{Collecting human annotations:} Meta-evaluation studies rely heavily on human-annotated translations of various systems.
 Since humans are better at providing relative ranking (i.e., comparing the qualities of 2 or more items) rather than providing absolute scores to quantify the quality of an item, WMT15-17 collected Relative Rankings \cite{bojar-etal-2015-findings, bojar-etal-2016-findings, bojar-etal-2017-findings}.
-However, since they require a quadratic number of ratings, Direct Assessment (DA) scores, which are `quality assessment' scores over each output on a scale of 0-100, are easier and faster to collect.
-More recently, the MQM approach for collecting human judgments was adopted for Machine Translation by \citet{freitag2021experts}.
+However, since they require a quadratic number of ratings, Direct Assessment (DA) scores, which are \textit{quality assessment} scores over each output on a scale of 0-100, are easier and faster to collect \cite{kocmi-etal-2021-ship}.
+More recently, the Multidimensional Quality Metric (MQM) approach for collecting human judgments was adopted for Machine Translation by \citet{freitag2021experts}.
 They obtained annotations from professional raters with MQM training, which \citet{clark-etal-2021-thats} recommend.
-We follow the same approach for collecting MQM annotations for 5 Indian languages.
-On a related note, \citet{DBLP:journals/mt/KlubickaTS18_croatian} conduct human studies for Croatian, whereas \cite{fabbri-etal-2021-summeval} followed systematic approaches to collect and provide multidimensional scores for other tasks such as summarization.
+On a related note, \citet{DBLP:journals/mt/KlubickaTS18_croatian} conduct human studies for Croatian, whereas \citet{fabbri-etal-2021-summeval} followed systematic approaches to collect and provide multidimensional scores for other tasks such as summarization.